systemphil/prepyrus/README.md

 - a target directory or .mdx file,
 - and a mode (either `verify` or `process`).

 `verify` mode only verifies the citations in the MDX files against the bibliography.

-  **⚠️ NOTE: This mode modifies the MDX files.**
+**⚠️ NOTE: `process` mode modifies the MDX files.**
-  `process` mode _additionally_ processes the MDX files by injecting bibliography and other details into the MDX files.
+`process` mode _additionally_ processes the MDX files by injecting bibliography and other HTML details into the MDX files.

 ## Description